rach7777/monax-may/use_cases/bankers.md

 ---

-Just about anything that involves managing data.
+Just about anything that involves managing data without scaling up your physical and human infrastructure to do it.

 Some of the things we've tinkered with:

 * [A bank](https://eng.erisindustries.com/tutorials/2015/03/11/solidity-1/).
 * [Back-office process automation](https://github.com/eris-ltd/eris-std-lib/blob/master/examples/payroll.sol).